 I enthusiastically reaffirm the principles underlying Mission Review and am more certain than ever that this is an academic strategic planning process that continues to provide a useful framework for assuring SUNY’s place in the front ranks of American public higher education.

-On the pages that follow you will find a brief description of the Principles and Purpose of
+pages that follow you will find a brief description of the Principles and Purpose